 - Start by sifting together the gluten-free flour, corn starch, milk powder (if using), cream of tartar, baking soda, salt, pumpkin spice and ground cinnamon in a bowl and set aside.

-- Add the egg yolk and mix until fully incorporated.
+- Add the egg yolk and pumpkin puree and mix until fully incorporated.
 Scrape down the sides.

 - Place your mixing bowl in your refrigerator for 30 minutes to allow your dough to firm up.

-- Bake them on tray at a time at 350F for 10 minutes or until they look puffy.
-Remember if you make them smaller, they will bake faster.
+- Bake one tray at a time at 350°F for 9–11 minutes, until cookies look puffy.
+Smaller cookies will bake faster.

 Recommended Products